parcelvoy/ios-sdk/README.md

 # Parcelvoy iOS SDK

 ## Installation
-Installing the Parcelvoy iOS SDK will provide you with basic tracking functionality and user identification.
-The iOS SDK is available through common package managers or through manual installation.
+Installing the Parcelvoy iOS SDK will provide you with user identification, deeplink unwrapping and basic tracking functionality.
+The iOS SDK is available through common package managers (SPM & Cocoapods) or through manual installation.

-### Package Managers
-- Swift Package Manager
-- CocoaPods

 ### Version Information
 - The Parcelvoy iOS SDK supports